avinash2196/finnie-chat/docs/architecture/OBSERVABILITY.md

 Finnie Chat includes comprehensive observability with **Arize AI** and **LangSmith** for production monitoring, debugging, and LLM tracing.

+**Dec 2025 update:** tracing and timing middleware were added to `app/main.py`, and observability integrations are implemented as safe no-ops when API keys are missing.
+For a visual overview, see [architecture/architecture_diagram.svg](architecture/architecture_diagram.svg).

 ## Features

 ### ✅ What's Tracked